 Treatments and drugs

-You can treat most cases of bronchiolitis at home with self-care steps.
 Because viruses cause bronchiolitis, antibiotics — which are used to treat infections caused by bacteria — aren't effective against it.
-If your child has an associated bacterial infection, such as pneumonia, your doctor may prescribe antibiotics for that.
+If your child has an associated bacterial infection, such as pneumonia, your doctor may prescribe an antibiotic for that.

 Lifestyle and home remedies